Texas Longhorns 2025 regular season NCAAF schedule: TV channel, livestream & where to watch the games | Goal.com US

 |-

-Looking for free ways to watch the Texas Longhorns Games?
-Several Texas clashes can be watched for free using an over-the-air (OTA) antenna.
+Looking for free ways to watch the LSU Tigers Games?
+Several Tigers clashes can be watched for free using an over-the-air (OTA) antenna.

 Antennas allow you to watch local channels like ABC, CBS, FOX, NBC, and The CW without requiring a TV subscription.
 Each year, these prominent broadcast stations feature numerous Longhorns games, including SEC Championship game.
 Thus, installing an OTA antenna is a cost-effective way to enjoy a wealth of football without incurring monthly fees.